 Generally, in warmer regions closer to the equator, transmission will be more intense and the disease is transmitted year-round.
 The highest transmission is found in Africa South of the Sahara and in parts of Oceania such as Papua New Guinea.
 In cooler regions, transmission will be less intense and more seasonal.

 If symptoms of malaria occur during travel, the traveler should seek immediate medical attention.
 Malaria is always a serious disease and may be a deadly illness.
-Travelers who become ill with a fever or flu-like illness either while traveling in a malaria-risk area or after returning home (for up to 1 year) should seek immediate medical attention and should tell the physician their travel history.
+Travelers who become ill with a fever or flu-like illness either while traveling in a malaria-risk area or after returning home (for up to 1 year) should seek immediate medical attention and should tell the physician about their travel history.